aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/find-or-search-data/find-cells-with-specific-style/_index.md

             let nextCell = null;

             do {
-                // Find the cell that has a style of cell A1 nextCell = worksheet.cells.find(null, nextCell, options);
+                // Find the cell that has the same style as cell A1 nextCell = worksheet.cells.find(null, nextCell, options);
                 if (nextCell === null) break;
                 // Change the text of the cell